Most small business startup books recommend that you obtain a 1800 number for your business, especially if you are running an eCommerce store.

 - Do you want to encourage customers to place orders over the phone or on your website?

 - Does getting more calls increase your customer satisfaction rate and lower returns?

 - Does getting more calls increase your AOV?

 - Does your business have a large international presence?

 Just keep in mind that answering phone calls to make sales is not easily scalable because it requires manpower.

-For our business, getting a 1800 number is currently a gray area.
+For our business, getting a 1800 number is currently a toss up.
 This isn’t to say that getting a 1800 number doesn’t make sense, but we are focusing our efforts on trying to reduce call volume rather than increase it without sacrificing customer support quality.